 Significant actuarial assumptions for the determination of the defined benefit obligation (DBO) are discount rate, salary growth rate, attrition rate and mortality.
 The sensitivity analysis below have been determined based on reasonably possible changes of the assumptions occurring at the end of the reporting period, while holding all other assumptions constant.
-The results of the sensitivity analysis is given
+The results of the sensitivity analysis is given below:

-Particulars Sensitivity Level For the year ended 31 March 2022 Sensitivity Level Decrease Increase Discount rate 1% Increase/ Decrease 0.06 (0.05) Salary growth rate 1% Increase/ Decrease (0.05) 0.06 Attrition rate 1% Increase/ Decrease
+Particulars For the year ended 31 March 2023 Sensitivity Level Decrease Increase Discount rate 1% Increase/ Decrease 0.08 (0.07) Salary growth rate Attrition rate 1% Increase/ Decrease 1% Increase/ Decrease (0.07) 0.08

-^{} The 1% increase/decrease is not a material amount for the year ended 31 March 2022
+\ The 1% increase/decrease is not a material amount for the year ended 31 March 2023

-The sensitivity analysis have been determined based on reasonably possible changes of the respective assumptions occurring at the end of The sensitivity analysis presented above may not be representative of the actual change in the Defined Benefit Obligation as it is unlikely that the change in assumptions would occur in isolation of one another as some of the assumptions may be correlated.
+The sensitivity analysis have been determined based on reasonably possible changes of the respective assumptions occurring at the end of the reporting period, while holding all other assumptions constant.

+The sensitivity analysis presented above may not be representative of the actual change in the Defined Benefit Obligation as it is unlikely that the change in assumptions would occur in isolation of one another as some of the assumptions may be correlated.